 The Regenerative Travel Impact Awards celebrate people and projects that embody the spirit of regeneration—improving people’s lives, our communities, and the world around us.
 We are searching the globe for inspiring changemakers working to solve our biggest challenges and inspiring positive action, both inside and outside of travel.

-View the finalists for the Education category, featuring projects that deepen or broaden education’s impact, promoting equity and understanding.
+View the winner & finalists for the Education category, featuring projects that deepen or broaden education’s impact, promoting equity and understanding.

 Africa Foundation was founded in 1992 to uplift, up-skill, and empower rural communities living close to the core conservation areas where its partner, conservation-led luxury travel company AndBeyond, has a presence.
 Active in 73 communities across South Africa, Kenya, Tanzania, Mozambique, Botswana, and Namibia, the underlying Africa Foundation theory-of-change is that by empowering communities to develop in ways that secure sustainable livelihoods, it can enable the conservation of Africa’s spectacular natural environments and wildlife.